How to read a topographic map

-Knowing how to read a map isn’t difficult, for most people, given training, a bit of practise and continual use.
+Knowing how to read a map isn’t difficult.
+All it takes is a bit of training, patience, practice and continual use.
 The symbols, topography lines and direction helpers on a map all require some understanding, but the answers are all right there.

 Choose the right map.
 A wide variety of maps are available for a wide variety of uses.
 For example, there are;